Aaron Paul: Career

-In September 2013, he was featured on Zen Freeman's dance song, "Dance Bitch".
+In 2013, he was featured on Zen Freeman's dance song, "Dance Bitch".
 He made a surprise appearance on Saturday Night Live's 39th season opener as "meth nephew", a relative of Bobby Moynihan's popular "drunk uncle" character.
 In 2014, Paul starred in Need for Speed, as a street racer recently released from prison who takes revenge on a wealthy business associate.
 Paul stars alongside Juliette Lewis in the family drama Hellion, as the drunken father of two young vandals.
 Also in 2014, he co-starred in the biblical epic Exodus: Gods and Kings, portraying the Hebrew prophet Joshua.

-In December 2013, Netflix announced that Paul would be a cast member on the animated series BoJack Horseman.
-On March 3, 2014, he appeared on WWE Raw to promote Need for Speed, by entering the arena in a sports car with Dolph Ziggler, providing commentary for Ziggler's match against Alberto Del Rio, and helping Ziggler win by distracting Del Rio.
-On September 23, 2014, it was announced that Paul would play the young Louis Drax's father who becomes the focus of a criminal investigation after his son has a near-fatal fall in an upcoming Miramax film titled The 9th Life of Louis Drax, a supernatural thriller based on a book of the same name.
+Paul was a cast member on the animated Netflix series BoJack Horseman.
+He appeared on WWE Raw to promote Need for Speed, by entering the arena in a sports car with Dolph Ziggler, providing commentary for Ziggler's match against Alberto Del Rio, and helping Ziggler win by distracting Del Rio.
+In 2016, Paul played the young Louis Drax's father who becomes the focus of a criminal investigation after his son has a near-fatal fall in The 9th Life of Louis Drax, a supernatural thriller based on a book of the same name.

-In 2016, Paul began playing Eddie Lane, a man who in a life crisis joins a cult but subsequently questions his faith, in the Hulu series The Path, which debuted on March 30, 2016.
-Paul voiced the main protagonist, Nyx Ulric, in Kingsglaive: Final Fantasy XV, released in July 2016.
+In 2016, Paul began playing Eddie Lane, a man who in a life crisis joins a cult but subsequently questions his faith, in the Hulu series The Path.
+That same year, Paul voiced the main protagonist, Nyx Ulric, in Kingsglaive: Final Fantasy XV.

-In June 2018, Paul joined the cast of the Apple TV+ crime drama series Truth Be Told, opposite Octavia Spencer and Lizzy Caplan.
+Paul was a regular cast member of the Apple TV+ crime drama series Truth Be Told (2019–2023), opposite Octavia Spencer and Lizzy Caplan.

-In September 2018, Paul joined the cast of the HBO science fiction western series Westworld for the third season, portraying the character Caleb Nichols.
+In 2018, Paul joined the cast of the HBO science fiction western series Westworld for the third season, portraying the character Caleb Nichols.

-Paul stars in the sci-fi thriller Dual alongside Karen Gillan and Jesse Eisenberg, which was filmed entirely in Tampere, Finland.
+Paul starred in the sci-fi thriller Dual alongside Karen Gillan, which was filmed entirely in Tampere, Finland.

-Paul will join the cast of the upcoming season of Black Mirror.
+In 2023, Paul starred in a main role in the third episode of the sixth series of Black Mirror, "Beyond the Sea".

+In 2025, Paul voiced Powerplex in sixth episode of the third season of Invincible, "All I Can Say Is I'm Sorry".

+Paul stars as the lead voice acting role in the 2025 video game Dispatch, playing the role of Robert Robertson.